-- A) A student shall be eligible to apply at the completion of the Level III of Bachelor of Computer Science Degree Programme, if he/she has - i. followed course units aggregating to a minimum of 90 credits, and - ii. earned overall Grade Point Average (GPA) of 2.5 or more from all the course units followed, and - iii. earned a GPA of 3.00 or more from the core course units of Computer Science excluding CSC3216 Industrial Training course unit, and - iv. obtained grades of C or better aggregating to a minimum 70% of credits from Core Course Units of Mathematics and Physics, and - v. obtained grades of C or better for CSC3216 Industrial Training and CSC3113 Group Project course units, and - vi passed English Proficiency Level I and Level II.

-B) The students shall be selected for the BCS Hons degree programme based on the merit list prepared according to the Grade Point Average (GPA) of all the degree course units that the students have followed.
+- A).
+A student shall be eligible to apply at the completion of the Level III of Bachelor of Computer Science Degree Programme, if he/she has - i. followed course units aggregating to a minimum of 90 credits, and - ii. earned overall Grade Point Average (GPA) of 2.5 or more from all the course units followed, and earned a GPA of 3.00 or more from the core course units of Computer Science excluding CSC3216 Industrial Training course unit, and - iii. obtained grades of C or better aggregating to a minimum 70% of credits from Core Course Units of Mathematics and Physics, and - iv. obtained grades of C or better for CSC3216 Industrial Training and CSC3113 Group Project course units, and - v. passed English Proficiency Level I and Level II. - B).
+The students shall be selected for the BCS Hons degree Programme based on the merit list prepared according to the Grade Point Average (GPA) of all the degree course units that the students have followed.

-The Grade point Average (GPA) is calculated as follows:
+The Grade Point Average (GPA) is calculated as follows:

-$$\text{GPA} = \frac{\sum (\text{Grade Point Value for a Course Unit}) \times (\text{Number of credits of that Course Unit})}{\text{Total number of credits}}$$
+$\frac{\mathsf{GPA} = \sum (\mathsf{Grade\ Point\ Value\ for\ a\ Course\ Unit) \times (\mathsf{Number\ of\ credits\ of\ that\ Course\ Unit)}}{\mathsf{Total\ number\ of\ credits}}$

-C) The decision of the Faculty Board on the selection shall be final and conclusive.
+C).
+The decision of the Faculty Board on the selection shall be final and conclusive.